Day 1 (June 11) Speakers

 Jacob is working with members to advance policies and partner on projects that support the coalition's priorities.
 Prior to joining Midwest BDC, he was a licensed mechanical engineer in the State of Iowa with over a decade of experience in the HVAC and energy efficiency industry.

-Director of Clean Buildings, Conservation Law Foundation
+Senior Attorney & Director of Clean Buildings, Conservation Law Foundation

 Senior Associate, Carbon-Free Buildings Program, RMI